 In this course, we will learn about the basic unit of all living things – cells, and we will discover the ways that different cell types work together to form different organisms.
 We’ll discover the ways genes direct the construction and function of living things.
 Once a foundation is in place, we will take a deep dive into the worlds of microorganisms, plants, and animals, including human beings, as well as the ecosystems and communities that they inhabit.

-A typical week in Biology will begin with a live class on Monday at 2 pm.
-The live classes may include reviews of topics from the previous week, an introduction to the coming week and/or a case study that brings the current topic to life.
+A typical week start with a live class on Monday at 2 pm EST. The live classes may include reviews of topics from the previous week, an introduction to the coming week and/or a case study that brings the current topic to life.
 Although it is always best if students attend the live classes, I will post the recording of the class so that students who can’t attend can watch later.

 Who should enroll?